tommytomatoe/cs494/pi_journal/log03.md

 Log file is /home/tommy/.vnc/alarmpi:1.log
 ```

-In order to see the XFCE Desktop, copy and paste the following into terminal:
+In order to see the XFCE Desktop in a VNC session, copy and paste the following
+block into terminal.
+Copy the entire command (7 line):

 ```bash
 cp ~/.vnc/xstartup ~/.vnc/xstartup.bak &&